rstcloud/rstcloud-mssentinel/README.md

 - [RST IoC Lookup](https://www.rstcloud.com/rst-ioc-lookup/)
 - [RST Noise Control](https://www.rstcloud.com/rst-noise-control/)

-Feel free to explore, adapt, and contribute to enhance threat intelligence capabilities in your Azure Sentinel environment.
+Feel free to explore, adapt, and contribute to enhance threat intelligence capabilities in your Microsoft Sentinel environment.
 For detailed information about each playbook and the handy script, refer to the respective links provided.